tn-aixpa/rs-deforestation/docs/howto/workflow.md

 # Workflow

 <p align="justify">In this step we will create a workflow pipeline that establish a clear, repeatable process for handling the set of scenario tasks (download, elaborate).
 The DH platform pipeline ensures that tasks are completed in a sepcific order.
 It also provide the ease to fine tune the steps as per requirements of scenario imporving efficiency, consistency, aand traceability.
-For more detailed information about workflow and their management see the [documentation](https://scc-digitalhub.github.io/docs/tasks/workflows).
-Inside the project 'src' folder there exist a jypter notebook [workflow.ipynb](../../src/workflow.ipynb) that depicts the creation and management of workflow.</p>
+For more detailed information about workflow and their management see the <a href="https://scc-digitalhub.github.io/docs/tasks/workflows">documentation</a>.
+Inside the project 'src' folder there exist a jypter notebook <a href="../../src/workflow.ipynb">workflow.ipynb</a> that depicts the creation and management of workflow.</p>

 ## 1. Initialize the project